teo029/docs/docs/main/faq.md

 ### How fast is the sync?

-* WiFi: the full speed of your connection
+* WiFi: the full speed of your connection, typically 1 gigabyte of data in times as low as 8 seconds.
 * WiFi Direct: similar to WiFi speeds
-* Bluetooth LE: typically 4 kB/second (higher speeds currently in development)
+* Bluetooth LE: typically 20 kB/second (however, if you’re using a device that is below Android 10, then Ditto will use BLE GATT which is only 4 kB/second.)

-The Big Peer can handle 40k transactions per second (25k write txns + 15k reads) and the peer-to-peer sync over WiFi (LAN) can do 1 gigabyte of data in times as low as 8 seconds.
-For Bluetooth, if you’re using modern phones you have BLE L2CAP which will get in the order of 20 kilobytes per second.
-If you’re using a rather old phone (e.g. pre Android v8) then it will use BLE GATT which is a few kilobytes per second.
+* The Big Peer: 40k transactions per second (25k write txns + 15k reads)

 ### How much data can Ditto hold?
 How big can a Ditto document be?